Construction Products Regulation

 SCP Declaration of Performance ( DOP )

-As required by CPR, a Declaration of Performance (DoP) is a certificate issued by the cable manufacturer referencing the notifying body's Certification of Compliance.
-All SCP cable DoP are available on our website by clicking here.
+As required by CPR, a Declaration of Performance (DoP) is a certificate issued by the cable manufacturer referencing the notifying body’s Certification of Compliance.
+All SCP cable DoP is available on our website by Declaration of Performance – CPR

 European Commission – Construction Products Regulation